Information on this site has not been updated for the 2014-15 academic year.

 Minor.
 Candidates for the B.S. degree must choose their minor from the following: actuarial science, atmospheric science, biology, chemistry, chemical engineering, civil engineering, computer science, economics, electrical engineering, exercise and sport sciences, geology, geophysics, industrial engineering, mechanical engineering, microbiology, petroleum engineering, physics, or zoology.
 A minor must include 18 semester hours, 6 of which must be advanced.
 In particular, an engineering minor must consist of 18 semester hours in only one department.
 Courses counted for the minor must be approved by the department supervising the minor.

 Adjunct Requirement (a special requirement by the Department of Mathematics and Statistics).
-Candidates for the B.S. degree must complete 8 hours of laboratory science (astronomy, atmospheric sciences, biology, botany, chemistry, geosciences, microbiology, physical geography, physics, or zoology) outside their minor area.
+Candidates for the B.S. degree must complete 8 hours of laboratory science (astronomy, atmospheric sciences, biology, botany, chemistry, geosciences, microbiology, nutritional sciences, physical geography, physics, or zoology) outside their minor area.

 Electives.
 Additional courses must be taken which, together with the required courses, are sufficient to total 120 semester hours.
 The inventory of courses that can be used to fulfill various requirements changes every year as some courses are deleted and others added.
 Students should consult the department’s Director of Undergraduate Programs if they have any questions about a particular course and the general degree requirements.
 For the minor in actuarial sciences, refer to page 156 and